-Ariel is a queer writer, activist, and traveler who grew up outside of NYC and lived in Boston and the southeast Netherlands before settling in Brooklyn.
-She runs digital strategy for an LGBTQ-focused social justice nonprofit and is Wanderful‘s digital content manager.
-She also consults, eats a lot of chocolate, and blogs on body acceptance and travel, but most often dreams of running away to Paris (and is frequently a mouse-click away from booking a one-way ticket).
+Ariel is a queer writer, activist, and traveler who grew up outside New York City and lived in Boston and the southeast Netherlands before settling in Brooklyn.
+She runs digital strategy for an LGBTQ-focused civil rights nonprofit and is Wanderful‘s digital content manager.
+She also consults, eats a lot of mac & cheese, and blogs on body positivity and travel, but most often dreams of running away to Amsterdam (and is frequently a mouse-click away from booking a one-way ticket).

 Instagram | Twitter | Website | Read Beth’s Articles

 Beth is the Founder and CEO of Wanderful.
 She created Wanderful while cruising her blue motorcycle through the streets of São Tomé and Príncipe, a small country in Africa’s Gulf of Guinea.
 She comes from a background in international development and community building, working on the One Laptop per Child project in São Tomé and around the Caribbean, then serving at Rotary International as a regional grants officer.
 She has also worked at a number of international organizations such as Voice of America and the Embassy of Portugal.

 In 2014, Beth was named by the White House as one of the top 100 travel bloggers in the US and invited to the White House Travel Blogger Summit on Study Abroad and Global Citizenship.
 In 2015, she was named a Chicago Scholars 35 Under 35 Young Leader Making an Impact.
 In 2016, she was selected as a prestigious Zell Fellow at the Kellogg School of Management, where she received her MBA, and was listed as one of the 50 Influential People in Tech to follow by BuiltInChicago.